amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 >   files in a Data file system are not automatically deleted for you: you must
 >   manage the space yourself.
 > * ***/g/data*** -- Where large datasets should go.
 There is also a repository of commonly used datasets that you can access.
 A catalogue can be found at [NCI Data Catalogue](https://geonetwork.nci.org.au/geonetwork/srv/eng/catalog.search#/home)
+> * ***Mass Data*** -- massdata is NCI's tape storage system.
+Not every project will have access to massdata, only those with a storage allocation.
 >   .
 {: .callout}